Usage note Services offered by Expert Marketplace are intended for business customers only. No contract is concluded with end consumers.

 "You are the decision."

-Whether as a successful businessman, in the stadium in front of 60,000 spectators, in front of millions of self-proclaimed experts on screens, as a consultant for UEFA, or as a commentator for ZDF - Urs Meier knows what it means to deal with enormous pressure on a daily basis.
-Speakers Excellence: Mr. Meier, as a ZDF expert and the most famous referee in the German-speaking world, you are known even to non-football fans.
-Champions League finals, World and European Championship games have been decided under your leadership.
-How does it feel to be surrounded by tens of thousands of cheering fans in the stadium and millions in front of the television, knowing that one whistle is enough to turn everyone against you?
+Speakers Excellence: Mr. Meier, as a ZDF expert and the most renowned referee in the German-speaking world, even non-football fans recognize you.
+Champions League finals, World and European Championship matches were decided under your direction.
+How does it feel to be surrounded by tens of thousands of roaring fans in the stadium and millions watching on TV when a single whistle can turn everyone against you?

 Speakers Excellence: What would you consider the toughest decision of your career?